 Opinions and interpretations, if provided, are outside the scope of UKAS accreditation.

 5.11 For the analysis of drugs of abuse and alcohol biomarkers in hair strands, it must be borne in mind that hair is a biological substance and its uptake of such substances will take place with some degree of variability, both for the same individual and between different individuals.
 Moreover, following consumption of such substances there will also be some degree of variability in the production and uptake of their products of metabolism (“metabolites”) into the hair strands.

 The failure to detect metabolites of a parent drug in a hair sample may result in not being able to conclusively prove ingestion of that substance.

 5.12 The growth rate of hair is subject to some degree of variability.
 The Service Provider follows the guidelines of “The Society of Hair Testing” in calculating the rate of growth of hair when determining the likely time period(s) over which drugs of abuse and alcohol biomarkers were incurred into the hair.

-5.13 The application of hair products prior to sampling, or more than normal frequency or vigorous shampooing may affect hair strands in such a way as to affect the results of testing.
+5.13 The application of hair products prior to sampling, or more than normal frequency or vigorous shampooing, may affect hair strands in such a way as to affect the results of testing.

-Such products containing alcohol may have an effect on the results of testing for alcohol biomarkers, depending on the alcohol content and the frequency of use of such products.
+Products containing alcohol may have an effect on the results of testing for alcohol biomarkers, depending on the alcohol content and the frequency of use of such products.

-Such products containing bleaching agents or dyes may reduce the detectable levels of drugs of abuse and alcohol biomarkers in hair strands, depending on the nature and frequency of use of such products.
+Products containing bleaching agents or dyes may reduce the detectable levels of drugs of abuse and alcohol biomarkers in hair strands, depending on the nature and frequency of use of such products.